 New London Maritime Society - local authentic friendly.
 NLMS manages the Custom House Maritime Museum - telling the stories of the local waterfront in downtown New London, and owns three amazing lighthouses.
 Visit inside these lighthouses, take a sunset, full-moon, or other special...
 Read More

 Explore the region's lighthouses with the one who know them best.
-NLMS presents an expanded version of the Yankee Magazine award-winning 'Best Lighthouse Tour'.
+Every summer, NLMS presents new iterations of the Yankee Magazine award-winning 'Best Lighthouse Tour'.
 Visit the website nlmaritimesociety.org to discover the latest trips!

 New London’s “Gem on the waterfront,” the Custom House Maritime Museum, was designed in 1833 by Robert Mills, this country’s first federal architect and designer of the national Washington Monument.
 A maritime museum since 1983, it houses a rich local maritime history collection, with exhibitions on local lighthouses, the Amistad story (some of which happened in New London), sailors' knots and New London's harbor.
 The buildings also still maintains a customs office, a workplace which is, in fact, the oldest continuously-operating customs office in the country.

-Other Amenities: Bus Parking, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities, Special Rentals
+Other Amenities: Open After COVID, Bus Parking, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities, Special Rentals

 Dates of Operation: Year-round.